 Scattered around Plaza Vieja are a number of small attractions along with restaurants, a microbrewery, and accommodation.

+What to do in Havana?
 The attractions include:

 - La Casona Centro de Art (Free)